Wissem0/Projet-Integrateur-Classification-d-images/README.md

-# A game in Python that matches a celebrity's face with yours.
+# A web game that matches the user with the celebrity they most resembles.
 Relies on unsupervised machine learning trained using https://www.kaggle.com/datasets/jessicali9530/celeba-dataset (40 features)

 ![Project Architechture Diagram](architechture.drawio.svg)